paluh/purescript-puxing-bob/README.md

 ```

-You have to prepare router and pass it somehow to view and to this component update function (it such a simple scenario you can preserve it in a closure).
-You also have to include signal (which will monitor direct url changes) into application configuration `inputs` table:
+You have to prepare router and pass it somehow to `view` and to this component `update` function (it such a simple scenario you can preserve it in a closure).
+You also have to include signal (which will monitor direct url changes) into application configuration `inputs` list:

 ```purescript